All Practice Exams

 Explanation: PTSD requires trauma exposure plus intrusion, avoidance, negative alterations in cognitions/mood, and arousal/reactivity for >1 month with functional impairment.
 Acute stress is 3 days to 1 month; adjustment requires identifiable stressor without PTSD criteria.

-4A 16-year-old client describes recurrent unexpected panic attacks with palpitations, fear of dying, and chest pain, followed by 1 month of avoidance of public spaces.
+4A 16-year-old client describes recurrent unexpected panic attacks with palpitations, fear of dying, and chest pain, followed by 1 month of worry about another attack and avoidance.
 The MOST consistent diagnosis is:

 B.Specific phobia